andrewbuckingham/andrewbuckingham.github.io/source/_posts/Horizon.md

 # Failure #4: Software and Integration

-The name "Horizon" is an umbrella covering many different individual software systems, all developed by different teams.
-Bringing systems together in harmony is called "Integration".
+The name "Horizon" is an umbrella covering several different systems, all developed by different teams.
+The Horizon system is made up of:

+* Databases, for storing the data
+* Software, for manipulating the data
+* Integrations, which connect the various software and database components together.

 Much of the Court evidence given by the Post Office expert witness[^8] was on the robustness and reliability of just the _database_ system within Horizon.
 And while his technical description of database systems is true, I'd suggest it's not useful.
 It focused attention away from where most software bugs occur: in the software.
 Not the database.